TheCheatsrichter/Gw2_Launchbuddy/README.md

 **FAQ:**

+- My PC says that Launchbuddy contains a virus.
+Should I be concerned? - Launchbuddy offers many features, some of these seem to trigger false positives in some Antivirus softwares (mainly Windows Defender).
+This frequently happens with new releases and will get resolved in a few days after the release, as the executable will be submitted to the Antivirus companies for a depper analysis.
+So either please be patient or add Launchbuddy as a exception in your Antivirus software.

 - Are these options bannable? - No, all command line arguments are provided by Arenanet themself.

 - Is multiboxing bannable? - Multiboxing is legal as long the rule "1 Input = 1 Action" isn't broken.
 Compare it to people with multiple accounts and multiple computers, they basically run two instances of the game at once.

 - Why does this program need internet access? - Internet access is needed to report a crash and to fetch the Gw2 server lists.